nageswar123/STRIKERS/README.md

 Step 24: Enter the required details and check the database in MongoDB  Details are stored

-Environment’s used  IDE – Atom, Visual Basics, Terminal.
+Environment’s used  IDE – Atom, Visual studio code, Terminal.